mdn/curriculum/curriculum/1-precursor/2-environment.md

 # Environment knowledge

-This section provides recommendations for topics related to the setup and usage of the computer system that you will use to implement web sites/apps.
+This section provides recommendations for topics related to the setup and usage of the computer system that you will use to implement websites/apps.
 These topics are not directly related to creating web code, but you will benefit greatly from understanding the environment you are working in.

 General resources: